zhanxw/rvtests/README.md

 * Does rvtests support binary traits of related-individuals?

 Yes for meta-anlaysis models and no for most other models.
 Proper analyses of related-individual are supported in meta-analysis model.
-You can refer to section #meta-analysis-tests.
+You can refer to section [Meta-analysis tests](#meta-analysis-tests).
 For many other association models, we notice that supporting binary traits for related individuals is complex and at current stage we have not found good solutions.

 * Can you provide a list of command line options?